 Damned to Publishing Hell

-Originally published under the title, The Last Photograph this book was declared out of print in less than a year, ostensibly because of an internal turf war.
+Originally published by Thomas Nelson, The Last Photograph was declared out of print in less than a year, ostensibly because of an internal turf war.
 The editor was fired as the work approached its publication date and the book was excluded from the publisher’s catalog.
-It happens.
-In spite of which, Amazon.com reviewers have been unanimous in their highest 5-star rating for the book.
+Amazon.com reviewers have been unanimous in their highest 5-star rating for the book.

-I have only a few copies of the original The Last Photograph remaining in my garage.
-Because the publisher declared this book out of print at the very beginning, I have never seen one royalty check as the author.
+I have only a few copies of the original hardback remaining in my garage.
+Because the publisher declared it out of print at the very beginning, I have never seen one royalty check as the author.
 Even today, I receive not one penny for the books that continue to sell over the internet.
 If you would like to support the artist rather than the scavengers in this business then I will autograph a copy for you at $299 each.
-I know this is more than you would pay in the marketplace but the price is governed by my own supply and demand, and by my need to fund the updated e-book version.
-I have only a few copies of The Last Photograph only those who truly feel they want to support the artist should consider it.
+I know this is more than you would pay in the marketplace but the price is governed by my own supply and demand, and by my need to fund the updated version.
+I have only a few copies of The Last Photograph and only those who truly feel they want to support the artist should consider it.

 Don’t be a stranger.
 Stay in touch.